WowWeeLabs/MiPosaur-Android-SDK/README.md

 Contributing
 ---------------------------------
 We happily accept any pull requests and monitor issues on GitHub regularly.
 Please feel free to give us your suggestions or enhancements.
-Please note that due to resource constraints we most likely cannot add new features to the MiP robot himself, but we will certainly consider them for inclusion to future robots/versions.
+Please note that due to resource constraints we most likely cannot add new features to the MiPosaur robot himself, but we will certainly consider them for inclusion to future robots/versions.

 Tell your friends, fork our project, buy our robot and share with us your own projects!
 These are the best kinds of positive feedback to us.